Vtrolia/Networking.h/README.md

 # Win_Networking.h

 This is the Microsoft Windows compatible version of Networking.h.
 The function calls and structs are mostly the same, except for different imports and windows led interfaces.
-As far as differences in code, any differences have been listed below:
+As far as differences in you need to be concerned about in your code, any differences have been listed below:

 ## Functions: